ebalogun01/EV-EcoSim/README.md

 Emmanuel Balogun (Project lead): ebalogun@stanford.edu, Lily Buechler: ebuech@stanford.edu

 ## Correspondence
-For any questions, related bugs, assistance or suggestions that cannot be made through a github pull request, please reach out to Emmanuel Balogun at ebalogun@stanford.edu.
+For more detailed questions, potential collaborations, suggestions and discussions, or assistance that cannot be done directly on github, please reach out to project lead. .

 ## Requirements